-An officer may be removed at any time by a three-fourths vote of the members present or by the unanimous consent of the other four members of the Executive Committee.
+An officer may be removed at any time by a three-fourths vote of the members present or by the vote of four members of the Executive Committee.

-The Treasurer shall prepare monthly and annual financial statements, balance all accounts, file any forms required by any applicable election boards and taxing bodies, account for all receipts and donations, account for all disbursements, and propose a budget two months prior to the Annual Meeting.
+The Treasurer shall propose a budget one month prior to the Annual Meeting.
 The fiscal year shall coincide with the calendar year.

 The Fundraising Chair shall manage all activities or correspondence related to the raising of funds and lead any other effort related to the raising of funds as defined by the Executive Committee.

-The Annual Meeting will be held every year on the 1st Tuesday in January.
+The Annual Meeting will be held every year in January.
 Elections for all offices shall be held at the Annual Meeting.